Killjoy99/kivymd-lazy-loading-template/README.md

 }
 ```

-This template already contains three screens as example which uses all the navigation methods.
+This template already contains three screens as example which uses all the crucial navigation methods.

+## `Special Back`

+The back method adds a two second delay to exit the application if there is no other screen to go back to.
+This simulates the double clicking back button to exit on Android

 ## Buildozer